 A scoop of Kachin sticky rice on the plate: each grain is yellow and glossy from turmeric, holding together but not gluey.
 The roasted peanuts give an earthy roasted crunch; sesame adds nutty depth.
 A pinch of flaky salt on top creates the savory-sweet pull.
 Eaten by hand, rolled into small balls, dipped into chili-fish-paste — that's the Manaw festival way.

-Glutinous rice's high amylopectin content (~99%, vs ~80% in long-grain rice) is what makes it sticky — amylopectin's branched structure traps water and creates the chewy-stretchy texture.
+Glutinous rice is sticky because it is almost entirely amylopectin with virtually no amylose (under ~1%), whereas long-grain rice contains roughly 20-25% amylose — amylopectin's branched structure traps water and creates the chewy-stretchy texture.
 Soaking overnight is essential because glutinous rice cells are denser than regular rice; the steamer's dry-heat (vs boiled water) prevents the rice from getting waterlogged.
 Turmeric's curcumin pigment bonds to the rice surface; it's fat-soluble so a touch of oil deepens the color.

 Variations